The Lincolnshire Wolds (in a county with no motorway)

 Lincolnshire is a county in the East Midlands, with sandy beaches.
 The Wolds run 216 miles (low hills running along the North Sea coast).
 Here you’ll find walking routes, with flourishing wildlife amid ancient woodlands and hedgerows, with buzzard and red kites soaring overhead.

-If out walking, always follow the Countryside Code to keep all creatures safe.
-If at the coast, read about how to keep dogs safe by the seaside.
+If out walking, follow the Countryside Code to keep all creatures safe.
+Keep dogs on leads near steep banks (and away from toxic spring bulbs).
+If at the coast, read how to keep dogs safe by the seaside (check for beach bans, before travel).

 The Viking Way runs for 147 miles, with some of its best parts winding through this area.
 You’ll pass old hedgerows, and winding streams.
 Villages like Tealby and Binbrook invite lazy afternoons with stunning views.